 Facebook and Google will lose over $40 billion in combined advertising revenue in 2020 due to the coronavirus pandemic, predicts Cowen & Co., an investment management firm.
 Twitter recently reported usage is up but global advertising is down so much that the social media platform cut its sales forecast.

 Digital ads earn more than $300 billion a year from companies big and small.
-Google and Facebook account for more than half of that, according to research firm EMarketer.
+Google and Facebook account for more than half of that, according to a report produced by research firm EMarketer.
+Read the report

 Big digital ad losses predicted

 EMarketer predicts the following losses: